—

 Lavazza Espresso Barista Gran Crema Whole Bean Coffee Blend

-• Dark roast provides a strong and full-bodied flavor.
+- Dark roast provides a bold flavor.

 4.7/5